Indicium vs. Sterling, Checkr and HireRight: The DACH Comparison

 Sterling or HireRight fit if:

-You are a global corporation with 1,000+ hires per year
+You are a global conglomerate with 1,000+ hires per year

 You have offices in 20+ countries

-You need checks in exotic regions (sub-Saharan Africa, Southeast Asia)
+You need checks in less common regions (Sub-Saharan Africa, Southeast Asia)

 Budget for enterprise contracts is available